 Using heat in the coating removal process must be monitored to ensure that excessive temperatures do not cause delamination, lift pads or overheat surrounding temperature-sensitive devices.
 Extreme caution must be taken when burning conformal coatings that may emit hazardous and/or toxic vapors.

 Chemical methods are often chosen for the removal of conformal coatings.
 As long as the solvents used do not adversely affect the printed wiring board (PWB) or components and there are no associated environmental issues with the chosen solvent, this technique works well.
 There is no one-size-fits-all solvent to use across conformal coatings or applications; in fact, there are some coatings that are not removable by solvents at all due to their high resistance to chemicals.
-The following guidance may be considered when discussing conformal coating removal by chemical means.

 Removal of Parylene Coatings